 Dam failures in Michigan lead thousands to evacuate

-Governor Gretchen Whitmer has called a state of emergency for Midland County, Michigan, where flooding is expected to hit a historically "high water level" after two dams burst their banks because of heavy rain.
+Governor Whitmer has called a state of emergency for Midland County where flooding is expected to be the worst.

-She urged residents in the affected areas to stay with relatives or friends if they were able to.

-Those taking shelter were asked to wear a face covering and still maintain social distancing.

 -